quynhddang/SQL-Case-Studies/CS #5- Data Mart/README.md

 | 2019          | -20740294    | -0.30          |
 | 2020          | -152325394   | -2.14          |

 Based on these results, there are noticable changes in the growth and reduction rates in all three years.
-The most significant contrast can be seen when comparing sales in 2020 to 2018 where a 3.77% sales pecentage rate gap difference can be seen.
+The most significant contrast can be seen when comparing sales in 2020 to 2018 where a 3.77% sales percentage rate gap difference can be seen.